brandonrasaka/brandonrasaka.github.io/work-in-progress.md

 layout: default
 title: Works In Progress
 nav_order: 4
+youtubeId: 6dsgMq2bzl0
 ---

 Right now I have 3 jobs, plus I'm president of my school's cybersecurity club (Cyberhawks).
 Needless to say, I have quite a bit on my plate, but it's a ton of fun!
 Here are some of the things I'm currently working on:

 ## Applications of 5G Technology

 As a tech student intern at [Pacific Northwest National Laboratory (PNNL)](https://www.pnnl.gov/), I'm working on projects aimed at scientifically exploring applications of [5G technology](https://www.pnnl.gov/pnnl-5g-innovation-studio).
+Here's a look at PNNL's 5G Studio:

+{% include youtubePlayer.html id=page.youtubeId %}

+What I've worked on:

 * ESXi server and virtual machines
 * Security Onion